camptocamp/c2cgeoportal/doc/integrator/pdfreport.rst

 The map configuration can contains the following:

 * ``backgroundlayers``: string containing a comma-separated list of WMS layers that should be displayed on the map.
-If the curent layer must also be displayed, it should be added to the list.
+If the current layer must also be displayed, it should be added to the list.
 Please note that layernames must be embedded in double-quotes (").
 Defaults to ``""``.
 * ``imageformat``: format of the generated map.
 Defaults to ``image/png``.
 * ``zoomType``: The type of zoom, default is ``extent``.
 * ``minScale``: The minimum zoom scale, default is ``1000``.